0xProject/0x-examples/swap-v2-headless-example/README.md

 - Install [Bun](https://bun.sh/) (v1.1.0+)
 - An Ethereum private key
-- Setup a wallet with min 0.1 USDC and some ETH for gas
 - A wallet with min 0.0001 ETH and WETH for swaps.
 Some additional ETH for gas fees.